squeakycheese75/redact/README.md

 ## Why

-We developed Redact as a faster and more resource-efficient alternative to [Redactrus](https://github.com/whuang8/redactrus).
-While Redactrus is a great project that offers considerable flexibility, we encountered challenges with its use of regular expressions.
-Specifically, when dealing with our log volume, Redactrus consumed significant computational resources.
-In contrast, Redact utilizes Go's struct tagging feature, enabling the tagging of specific fields for value redaction.
+Redact is as a fast, resource-efficient library for redacting [Logrus](https://github.com/sirupsen/logrus) logs using struct tags.

 ## Usage

-To use Redact, with logrus
+To use Redact, with logrus:

 ```go
 package main